navrudh/project-next-frame-prediction/README.md

 ## Configuration:

   - ```resources/config/user-{linux_or_windows_user}.json``` - create a similar configuration file specifying the UCF101 dataset location, number of workers for processing, classification dataset directory, etc
+  - ```resources/remote-sync-templace.json``` - to sync with a remote machine to run experiments, accompanying scripts can be found in `utils/`

 ## Instructions to run script: